 You only need to focus on relevant information to the job role.
 This way, you can rest assured that you reach out to the right candidate with an email copy that resonates with them.
 This works best for specific requests like hiring frontend developers.

-Once you identify high-quality candidates, you can use Hunter’s Email Finder to locate their email addresses using their name and company name.
+Once you identify high-quality candidates, you can use Hunter’s Email Finder or Findymail to locate their email addresses using their name and company name.

 3. Write a compelling email copy